Extent of the doctoral dissertation

 - Advisory group evaluation must be done at least four (4) times during doctoral studies

-- 1st meeting with the advisory group at 10-12 months of doc. studies
+- 1st meeting with the advisory group at 9-12 months of doc. studies - plans for the 1st publication, update of theory studies, transferable skills

-- 2nd meeting at 17-19* months of doc. studies – evaluation of progress and update of a finalizing plan
+- 2nd meeting at 16-19* months of doc. studies – evaluation of progress, status of the 1st publication, and update of a research plan.
+Discussion of transferable skills, research exchange prospects etc.

 *Students with Aalto CHEM funded position (2+2 years) must have their advisory group meeting no later than the September 15th of their second funding year.